HarvinderBhullar/sparksamples/README.md

 *  It is necessary to extract the data in CSV format so that others can verify thier model with the same data set
 *  Since there are not many dimension in this case, finding a pair wise correlation itself will provide the required insight.

+###Approach - Data Prediction

+*  Use the lathe data collected in the data collection steps
+*  Use Linear Regression Model to build the Model and compute the RMSE
+*  Save the Model
+*  Saved model can be used for predicting the value of current provided environment data is given